FreakingLoki/Loki-s-Lil-RPG/README.md

 ## To Do List:
   * Increase responsiveness for different sized screens
     * vitals and interface section need adjustment
-    * font scaling needs adjustment (make sure it's large enough to read)

   * Rework Input section
     * add a tooltip box when an action button is hovered
     * adjust positioning of action buttons

   * add complexity to combat
+    * add classes to enemies and generate their stats seperate from the player's stats. they should still use the difficulty modifiers
     * add player and enemy abilities (up to three for each class, not all need to be unique)

   * Add longevity to gameplay
     * spawn new SAC button should appear if the SAC dies
     * spawn new enemy button spawn new enemy button should appear if the enemy dies
     * win/loss counters
+      * On death give player a token they can spend to improve the character generation (spawn better SACs after death)
-      * Moonshot Goal: when player wins give token and allow player to spend token to improve stats or SAC creation
+      * On wins give player a token they can spend to improve their charater (that does not carry over to next SAC)

 ## Generated Player Character